thekpaul/Alpha/en/about.md

   - Areas of Interest: Digital Systems Hardware Design and Basic Systems Programming
   - Graduation Project: Optimising the CNN Architecture with Hardware Design
-- Student Intern at **[System Semiconductor Engineering for AI, Seoul National University][1]** (since Jan.
-2023)
-  - Research Area: Optimising the CNN Architecture with Hardware Design
 - FPGA Engineer Intern for **NeuroRealityVision** (since Mar.
 2023)

 ### Past
+- Student Intern at **[System Semiconductor Engineering for AI, Seoul National University][1]** (Jan.
+2023 - Jun.
+2023)
+  - Research Area: Optimising the CNN Architecture with Hardware Design
 - KATUSA, Human Resources Specialist (42A) of 94th Military Police Battalion, Pyeongtaek, Republic of Korea
   - Mandatory Military Service as a